oracle/fmw-kubernetes/docs/v20.4.2/content/soa-domains/create-or-update-image/_index.md

     $ cd imagetool-setup/docker-images/OracleSOASuite/imagetool/12.2.1.4.0
     $ cp -rf ${WORKDIR}/weblogic-kubernetes-operator/kubernetes/samples/scripts/imagetool-scripts/* .
     ```
+>Note: If you want to create the image continue with the following steps, otherwise to update the image see [update an image](#update-an-image).

 #### Create an image

 After [setting up the WebLogic Image Tool]({{< relref "/soa-domains/create-or-update-image/#set-up-the-weblogic-image-tool" >}}) and required build scripts, follow these steps to use the WebLogic Image Tool to `create` a new Oracle SOA Suite Docker image.